 There’s no doubt about it, the GPU takes an almost irreplaceable role in your rig.
 If you want to boost things a bit, then this could be a good start.
 And with this comes the need for the perfect component.
-You will come across many types of graphics cards out there.
+You will come across many types of video cards out there.
 But this could only add to your confusion on which one to go for.
 You don’t have to make the wrong choice; however, we’ve got your back.
 Keep reading to learn how to choose a graphics card for your pc.
 Here are a few crucial things that you must know about GPUs.

 The good thing is that you will have some options to go by when selecting your next graphics card.
 But Nvidia and AMD are hands down the top brands to go for if you want a graphics card.
 The two brands are archrivals from the past, although Nvidia retains the lead.
 The company has a strong foothold in the market, but ADM has new graphics cards that are giving it an impressive edge too.

 The market has a hoard of other brands, however, such as Gigabyte, ASUS, MSI, and more.
 You can also buy from these depending on your wish.
 Most of these companies add to the core hardware from the major industry giants – Nvidia and AMD.
 But if you want to know how to choose a graphics card for your pc, always consider checking out for the model.
 With this, you can know the exact category of the component as far as performance is concerned.
 So, how do you get this essential information?

 If you want to know how well any graphics card can deliver, then check the model number.
 This will give you a glimpse of all that goes into the GPU, the memory bandwidth, as well as the clock rates and more.
 In most cases, the number is formatted as a brand & model number.
 You will see something like this, GeForce GTX 780 Ti or a similar format.